Making COVID-19 Vaccine Shots Easier on Children

 Vaccination Tips for Caregivers and Health Care Providers

-- Be honest and calm.
-Explain that the child may feel a little pinch, but that it will go away very fast.
+2. Be honest and calm.
+Explain that the child may feel a little pinch, but that their job is to stay very still.
 Use words like “pressure” or “poke” rather than “pain” or “shot.”
 Support the child if he or she cries.

-- Find a comfortable position.
-The child should sit in a caregiver’s lap or lay down during the vaccination, and can continue for comfort during the 15 minute observation period.
+3. Find a comfortable position.
+The child should sit in a caregiver’s lap or sit next to a caregiver during the vaccination, and can continue for comfort during the 15 minute observation period.

-- Let the child hold a favorite item.
-Bring anything that is comforting, like an iPad or a favorite toy, stuffed animal, blanket or book, to help the child focus on something pleasant.
+4. Let the child hold a favorite item.
+Bring anything that is comforting, such as a favorite toy, stuffed animal, blanket or book, to help the child focus on something pleasant.
+Children often like to watch their favorite show or listen to favorite song during the injection.